pkpatricia/barrel-dev-best-practices/javascript.md

 ```

 #### Avoid unecessary `if ... else` statements.
 While they are very explicit, they add unecessary visual clutter in large files.
 Use ternary for simple value checking.
 Where multiple levels are needed, `if ... else` is still preferable.

+#### When to use `switch()` statements.
+TODO

+## Advanced Techniques
+#### TODO
+1. Rendering pipeline
+2. RAIL principles
+3. Web workers